 When I talked to everyone on the first tasting panel, I learned they all prefer to eat dark chocolate if given a choice.
 However, the second tasting panel overwhelmingly loves milk chocolate.

-While everyone agreed all of the brownies were delicious, when forced to choose the best tasting one, the milk chocolate lovers gave the highest marks to brownies made with Baker’s chocolate, with Hershey’s not too far behind.
+While everyone agreed all of the brownies were delicious, when forced to choose the best tasting one, the milk chocolate lovers gave the highest marks to brownies made with Baker’s chocolate (order it in bulk on Amazon!), with Hershey’s not too far behind.
 The dark chocolate fans went the opposite way and picked Guittard as their No. 1 followed closely by Ghirardelli and Scharffen Berger.

 You really can’t go wrong.
 There wasn’t a single person who said the brownies just didn’t taste good.
 It all boils down to the subtle differences in flavor you get from the different types of cocoa the chocolate makers use—in other words, to where it is grown in the world.
 You also don’t have to take my word for it; try it yourself.
 The worst that can happen is you end up having to eat a bunch of brownies.